 - Herbs - anything like dried oregano, basil or thyme would work well.

-- Bacon - chop up some bacon and roast it at the same time as the Brussels sprouts.
+- Bacon - chop up some bacon and cook it at the same time as the Brussels sprouts.

 - Pine nuts can be added before serving to add a nice crunch.